-- Weld Consulting on a Hydroelectric Shaft Exhibiting Flaws
+- Hydroelectric Shaft Exhibiting Flaws

-- Structural Analysis & Redesign on a Cracked 1,400 Ton Hydraulic Press
+- Cracked 1,400 Ton Hydraulic Press

 - Design/ Application of Weld Overlay on a Refinery Vessel

-See our Portfolio page to read more about our projects.
+See Portfolio to read about additional projects.

 Our services also include Certified Weld Inspection Services (CWI).
-From the inspection results, we provide engineering analysis and effective repair solutions, often through the use of three-dimensional finite element analysis (FEA).
+From the inspection results, we provide engineering analysis and design weld repair solutions, often through the use of three-dimensional finite element analysis (FEA).

 Durable welding is what holds every plant together.
-Often, equipment design life is often compromised through inadequate manufacturing processes such as welding, thermal/ transient conditions, and high temperature conditions.
+Often, equipment design life is compromised through inadequate manufacturing processes such as welding, thermal/ transient conditions, and high temperature conditions.
 At elevated temperatures, creep, and component strains occur, especially in welded connections.

-Often, local post-weld heat treatment (PWHT) operations are performed in weld and weld repairs to minimize weld residual stress and mitigate various damage mechanisms.
+Often, local post-weld heat treatment (PWHT) operations are performed on welded assemblies and weld repairs to minimize weld residual stress and mitigate various damage mechanisms.
 Engineering support is required to minimize potential non-compliances.

 Several of our senior engineers have developed patents, published technical reports, and have been active in Codes and Standards Committees including the American Society of Mechanical Engineers (ASME), the National Association for Corrosion Engineers (NACE), the American Nuclear Society (ANS) and the American Welding Society (AWS).
-Read our article “Weld Defects and Failures: Quantifying Fitness for Service” in Fugitive Emissions Journal.
-(PDF)

 >> Materials/ Metallurgical Consulting